99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 - expose a single point of access (DNS) to your app
 - handle failures of instances, using health checks, by using a port and route to check the HTTP response. ex response 400 not healthy
+- Health checks
 - When it finds that an instance is unhealthy, it TERMINATES that instance and launches a new one.
+CAN ONLY MANIPULATE THEM IF THEY HAVE AN ASG ATTACHED!!
+  ASG actually removes/adds new instances, not ALB Itself.

 4 types:
 - classic load balancer: deprecated

-- application load balancer (ALB): routs https, websocket traffic
+- application load balancer (ALB): routs https, websocket traffic!!
   -  3 possible target types: Instance, IP and Lambda
   -  You can NOT specify PUBLICLY routable IP addresses to an ALB
-  -  load bal. to multiple http apps. across machines (target group), ec2 instances/ec2 tasks/lambda
+  -  load bal. to multiple http apps. across machines (target group), TYPES: ec2 instances/ec2 tasks/lambda
   -  load bal. to multiple apps on the same machine (containers)
   -  supports route routing / query strings like example.com/users
   -  we can do stuff like if the request is ?=mobile it redirects to a specific instance otherwise if ?=desktop to